"A beautiful storyteller"

 Recent performances include Around the Fire — a live art collaboration with Leah Stevens, featuring flute, electronics, & storytelling — and Khūrākī, commissioned by the Office of Public Art and created by Real/Time Interventions with Pittsburgh's Afghan refugee community.

-Currently, she keeps a blog series called How's flute going? to share clips of her practicing & reflect on the challenges of building a creative career.
+Currently, she keeps a blog to share her practicing, writing, & reflections on the challenges of building a creative career.

 A daughter of Filipino immigrants, Theresa is deeply grateful to her parents, to Alberto Almarza, Monique Mead, Jennie Dorris, and many others.